Foundational Training Stream

 This stream supports unemployed, underemployed and low-skilled British Columbians to gain essential, transferable and certified skills to obtain good-paying jobs and increase job security.
 Employers must have a job for the participant at their company once training is complete.

-To be eligible under the Foundational Stream, participants must be:
+To be eligible under the Foundational Stream, at the time of application participants must be:

 - Low-skilled (high school education or less)

 - Working in a low-skilled occupation (as defined by the National Occupation Classification and listed here)

 Owners are not eligible as participants under the Foundational Training Stream.